All Episodes

 And Miss Muffy didn't even remove the Chinese flag when they went into executive session.

-They come back out, they sit down and they restart the meeting, and the flag's still sitting there.
+They come back out, they sit down and they restart the meeting and the flag's still sitting there.

-It was when was it?
+When was it?

 I remember covering it.

-She's our Secretary of State, and she's actually running for governor.
+She's our secretary of state, and she's actually running for governor.

 Who was it at the time?

-Uh you've got now, this was most recently, which is where you got involved in this, is let me get the ad out of here.
+You've got now, this was most recently, which is where you got involved in this, is, let me get the ad out of here, that they will not, they're not complying.

-I can't my fat fingers later.
+I got my fat fingers.

-I don't want that AP, thank you.
+Later, I don't want that AP.

 Justice Department is tasked with enforcing Trump's transgender sports ban in Maine.

-They come in and say, nice executive order you have there, Trump.
+I remember when this happened, they come in and say, nice executive order you have there, Trump.

 Anyone that knows Linda McMahon, tell Linda McMahon to cut off the federal funding here in Augusta.

-Send a message to Miss Muffy, Linda McMahon, cut off our federal funding until they comply.
+Linda McMahon, cut off our federal funding until they comply.

-Uh, but what's what's amazing is that it's just it's overt defiance, and I don't know how this doesn't violate Title IX.
+And I don't know how this doesn't violate Title IX.

-Like I don't know how right now there are I'm not saying biological boys, there are boys competing in girls' sports in Maine.
+Like, I don't know how right now there are, I'm not saying biological boys, there are boys competing in girls' sports in Maine.

-Yeah, so we actually have two boys.
+So we actually have two boys.

-I actually go and I go to a local guy that makes awards here, and I actually make the award for the girl that should have won first place, but says they come in second place, and I actually get the young girls awards that should have won first.
+So I actually, anytime a young girl here in the state of Maine loses to a biological boy, I actually go and I go to a local guy that makes awards here and I actually make the award for the girl that should have won first place, but says they come in second place.

-Every day you eat, drink, and breathe plastic, not bottles or bags, the kind you can see, but microscopic fragments called microplastics.
+Not bottles or bags, the kind you can see, but microscopic fragments called microplastics.

-They're invisible, they're everywhere, and they're inside you right now.
+And they're inside you right now.

 They've been detected in human blood, lungs, and brain tissue.